Comparing home broadband in Aberdeen

 Comparing mobile broadband in Aberdeen

-Three, EE, O2 and Vodafone have near complete coverage of Aberdeen and surrounding areas for 3G mobile broadband.
-At minimum, that should give you speeds of “up to” 7.2Mb.
-For something a little quicker Three has upgraded some areas to its high speed 'Advanced 3G'.
+Three, EE, O2, and Vodafone have near-complete coverage of Aberdeen and surrounding areas for 3G mobile broadband.
+At a minimum, that should give you speeds of “up to” 7.2Mb.

 High speed 4G mobile broadband is available in Aberdeen from all networks.
 O2 and Vodafone have the most extensive 4G, blanketing central Aberdeen and reaching out to areas such as Danestone, Bucksburn, Woodside, Mannofield, Cove Bay and Torry.
 You can also find 5G coverage from some networks, but as this technology is very new the coverage is limited.